×

 If you have not spent a lot of time in Puerto Princesa City, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Puerto Princesa City, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in the city for a long time, buying a home could be a good investment.
 Real estate in the Philippines has been known to appreciate over time, and owning a property gives you stability and the freedom to make changes to your home as you see fit.
 On the other hand, if you're not sure about your long-term plans or if your job requires you to move frequently, renting might be a better option.
 Renting a home in Puerto Princesa City offers flexibility, as you can easily move if your circumstances change.
 It also means you won't have to worry about property maintenance or the fluctuating real estate market.
 It's also important to consider the financial implications of buying versus renting.
 Buying a home requires a significant upfront cost, including a down payment and closing costs.
 You'll also need to pay for property taxes, insurance, and maintenance.
 Renting, on the other hand, typically involves lower upfront costs and you won't have to worry about property taxes or maintenance.
 In conclusion, whether you should buy or rent a home in Puerto Princesa City, Philippines, depends on your personal circumstances, financial situation, and long-term plans.
-It's a decision that requires careful consideration and, ideally, advice from a real estate professional," said one expat in Puerto Princesa City.
+It's a decision that requires careful consideration and, ideally, advice from a real estate professional," remarked one expat in Puerto Princesa City, Philippines.

 What should I pack when moving to Puerto Princesa City?